.comment-link {margin-left:.6em;}

 Secondly, even though a cat may become friendly with its would-be rescuer, there is always the possibility that it will not accept domestication.
 For instance, it could somehow get out of its new home and disappear.

-Owing to Community Cats' ineptitude, which saw Sophie escape from one trap, it was not until December 15th that Hood finally was able to have successfully lured her into a trap with the promise of some wet food.
+Owing to Community Cats' ineptitude, which saw Sophie escape from at least one trap, it was not until December 15th that Hood finally was able to have successfully lured her into a trap with the promise of some wet food.
 Afterwards, she took her home with her and confined her to a dog kennel.

 Once she had lost the struggle to retain her freedom, Sophie morphed into a surprisingly sweet and docile cat and that allowed Hood to bathe her as well as to remove the tangles from her long fur.
 She then scanned her for an implanted microchip and that was when she discovered that she was Stupar's long-lost Sophie.